Mupati/agora-call-invitation/README.md

-# A Flask Starter Application with Login and Registration
+# Video Call Invitation with Agora RTM and RTC SDKs in Flask

 ## About